-Called a Shigometer by the manufacturers, Northeast Electronics Corporation, of Concord, New Hampshire, this device measures the resistance of the wood to a pulsed current.
+An electrical device has been developed for detecting discolored and decayed wood in living trees (fig. 1).
+Called a Shigometer by the manufacturers (Northeast Electronics Corporation, of Concord, New Hampshire), this device measures the resistance of the wood to a pulsed electrical current.
 (Mention of products is for information only, and should not be considered an endorsement by the Department of Agriculture or the Forest Service.)

-As invaded tissues die, discolor, and decay, concentrations of minerals increase.
-As mineral concentrations increase, resistance to a pulsed current decreases.
+As invaded tissues die, discolor, and decay, concentrations of minerals increase; and as mineral concentrations increase, resistance to a pulsed current decreases.
 This method for detecting discolored and decayed wood is very simple, and it has been field-tested on many trees during both winter and summer conditions.

-First a small hole, 3/32 in. in diameter, is drilled into the tree.
+First a small hole, 3/32 inch in diameter, is drilled into the tree.
 Drill bits 8 and 12 inches long have been used.
 It takes less than a minute to drill such a hole in an oak tree.
 The drill bits are mounted in light-weight portable battery-operated drills.
 Then a long twisted wire probe, which is attached to the meter, is inserted slowly into the hole.

 As the probe tip passes through healthy wood, the resistance of the tissues to the pulsed current is fairly constant.
-The ohmmeter on the Shigometer indicates only very slight changes.
+The ohmmeter on the meter indicates only very slight changes.
 But when the probe tip passes from healthy tissues to discolored or decayed tissues, there is an abrupt decrease in the resistance.
 The needle on the meter swings to the left.